naeohmi/can-i-eat-this/README.md

 - As a user, I want to see the product picture (if available) and see the list of ingredients.

+- As a user, I want to edit my allergen preferences in the profile page and get an updated history page.
 </a>

 <a name="wireframesweb">